annavaughan/convCNPClimate/README.md

 ## Models
 Source code for different sections of the report can be found in
 - Sections 3,5 (marginal distributions): models used in this section are in models/elev_models
-- Section 4 (multivariate downscaling):
+- Section 4 (multivariate downscaling): models for predicting p(precipitation|temperature) in models/multivar_models_tmax_init, and for p(temperature|precipitation) models/multivar_models_precip_init
 Code for preliminary implementations of models discussed under future work is also included:
-- Extension of the
+- Extension of the precipitation model to a Bernoulli-Gamma-Generalised Pareto mixture distribution is in models/gamma_gp_elev_models
--
+- An alternative to using the MLP for topographic data which instead uses a second convCNP is in elevation_double_convCNP
 ## Examples
 Trained models are included in examples/.
 The notebooks
 - precip_marginal_prediction.ipynb